ivy-llc/ivy/docs/partial_source/deep_dive/9_function_wrapping.rst

     argument for a function, we prefer to use it as it's a more efficient implementation of the :code:`out` argument for that particular backend framework.
 But in cases when it isn't supported, we support it anyway with :ref:`Inplace Updates`.
-#.  `handle_nestable`_ : This wrapping function enables the use of :code:`ivy.Container` arguments in functions and
+#.  `handle_nestable`_ : This wrapping function enables the use of :class:`ivy.Container` arguments in functions and
-    directly calling them through the :code:`ivy` namespace, just like calling a function with :code:`ivy.Array` arguments instead.
-Whenever there's a :code:`ivy.Container` argument, this wrapping function defers to the corresponding :ref:`Containers` static method to facilitate the same.
-As a result, the function can be called by passing an :code:`ivy.Container` to any or all of its arguments.
+    directly calling them through the :code:`ivy` namespace, just like calling a function with :class:`ivy.Array` arguments instead.
+Whenever there's a :class:`ivy.Container` argument, this wrapping function defers to the corresponding :ref:`Containers` static method to facilitate the same.
+As a result, the function can be called by passing an :class:`ivy.Container` to any or all of its arguments.
 #.  `integer_array_to_float`_: This wrapping function enables conversion of integer array inputs in the positional and keyword
     arguments to a function to the default float dtype.
 This is currently used to support integer array arguments to functions for which one or more backend frameworks only non-integer numeric dtypes.